 The Dark Tower: Badass Roland uses a pair of finely-wrought six-shooters, passed down from father to son for generations and said to have been made from the melted-down metal of Excalibur.

 In the back story, Roland's constantly joking best friend Cuthbert preferred a slingshot to a gun.
-Jamie used a bow and arrow, though he only appeared in one scene in the entire series and didn't really do anything.
 In a possible subversion, the quiet, intelligent, and psychic Alain got to use a machine gun at one point, and enjoyed it very much.

-Hero Rand uses a crystal sword that conveniently jacks up his magic powers to an insane degree — sometimes literally, for which reason he generally prefers more modest swords made from unbreakable steel or summoned fire.
+Hero Rand, being The Hero, uses a crystal sword that conveniently jacks up his magic powers to an insane degree — sometimes literally, for which reason he generally prefers more modest swords made from unbreakable steel or summoned fire.

-Former blacksmith Perrin uses a somewhat symbolic axe and hammer, eventually abandoning the former so as to use a tool from his more innocent past to kill people in more disfiguring ways.
-He also, like almost all Two Rivers males, is a good shot with a longbow.
-His skill impresses almost everyone except other Two Rivers bowmen.
+Former blacksmith Perrin uses a is torn between his symbolically-potent axe and hammer, eventually abandoning the former so as to use a tool from his more innocent past to kill people in more disfiguring ways.

 Kull the Conqueror: Proud barbarian warrior Kull uses a battle axe as his main weapon.
 After he becomes king, his advisors make several attempts to civilize him, including training him in swordsmanship.
 He never quite takes to it, and goes back to his axe, showing he's truly a barbarian at heart.

 Kel in Tamora Pierce's Protector of the Small Quartet is an exception to this trope: while she is the Hero, she uses a naginata (though she usually calls it a glaive for convenience) instead of the hero's traditional sword.